BG3-Community-Library-Team/bg3-community/Tutorials/Osiris/Understanding-Osiris-Rules.md

 ### Queries

 **Queries** are a type of extra condition that are used to get more information about the game's current state.

-> There are queries to get a game object's location, one character's approval rating of another character, the template a game object was created from, whether an item can be sat on, and much more.
+There are queries to get a game object's location, one character's approval rating of another character, the template a game object was created from, whether an item can be sat on, and much more.
+There are also queries that perform certain actions like combining strings, doing basic arithmetic, generating a random number, and so on!
->
-> There are also queries that perform certain actions like combining strings, doing basic arithmetic, generating a random number, and even more!
-{.is-info}

 Every query has one or more **in-parameters** that specify how you want the query to be executed (you put information _in_ to it).
 Every in-parameter must be provided an assigned variable or a constant value.
 For example, to query a character's current hitpoints with `GetHitpoints`, you have to tell it which character you want to get the hitpoints of.